 The Chapel enjoys approximately one acre of land, situated at the intersection of Cole Avenue and Oliver Street in Dallas, Texas.
-The original building was constructed by the Highland Park Church of Christ in 1948, with the Educational Wing added in 1963.
+The original building was constructed by the Highland Park Church of Christ in 1934, completed in 1948,-and with the Educational Wing added in 1963.
 Worship, edification, and evangelism take place on a property pleasing to the eye, highly functional, and well-equipped with a fine organ, with seating for 300.
-Remodeling has immensely improved the condition and usefulness of the property.
+Remodeling has immensely improved the condition and usefulness of the property. -

 In keeping with The Chapel's 1995 Long Range Plan a Capital Funds Committee was formed in 1999 to "solicit comments and suggestions from the congregation on ways to improve our building" (The Chapel of the Cross ANNUAL REPORT 1999, page 4), and which developed a "modest scheme, which satisfied our need to improve the Parish Hall while leaving open the possible addition of a narthex at a later date."
-The subsequent Capital Campaign raised approximately \$600,000, which was used to remove asbestos from all of the first floor spaces, demolish and reconstruct the Parish Hall, renovate the remainder of the first floor after the asbestos removal, and complete the Library above the Parlor.
+The subsequent Capital Campaign raised approximately \$600,000, which was used to remove asbestos from all of the first floor spaces, demolish and reconstruct the Parish Hall, renovate the remainder of the first floor after the asbestos removal, and complete the Library above the Parlor.-

-Recent years have seen much progress in catching up with delayed maintenance and repairs-new solid oak church doors, HVAC and window replacements in the church and rectory, the All Saints window, perimeter fence and flagstones, necessary improvements to the ninety-year-old rectory, parish hall floor, and the current organ refurbishment are but a few.
+RecentLater years have seensaw much progress in catching up with delayed maintenance and repairs-new solid oak church doors, HVAC and window replacements in the church and rectory, the All Saints window, perimeter fence and flagstones, necessary improvements to the ninety-year-old rectory, parish hall floor, and the-current organ refurbishment are but a few.
 Moreover, a full spectrum of parish life requires space.
-The second floor of the Education building, the last of the property not yet renovated, is currently under construction (to be completed during the Fall of 2018), and will provide much needed space for Sunday Schools and for The Saint Timothy School.
+The second floor of the Education building, the last of the property not yet renovated, is currently under construction (to bewas completed during the Fall of 2018), dedicated as the Fr Richard K. Barnard Hall and will provides much-needed space for Sunday Schools and for The Saint Timothy School.
 In June, 2018, the Parking Lot was completely rebuilt and beautified, with protected play space, a row of trees, and inviting pavers.
+The following year both lower level restrooms were professionally rebuilt.-